MischaU8/yumyum/exercises/modeling-exercise-32_HocdgF1kDco.md

 yum yum
-Floyd here with a quick look at basic asset creation and plasticity let's build this simple asset start by creating a circle curve then offset it using the o key use the two-point Circle
+Floyd here with a quick look at basic asset creation in Plasticity let's build this simple asset start by creating a circle curve then offset it using the o key use the two-point Circle